Variation of carrier density in semimetals via short-range correlation: A case study with nickelate NdNiO$_2$: CURIE PARAMAGNETIC PHASE

-Fig.~\ref{fig1}(e) gives an example of the resulting ensemble-averaged unfolded one-body spectral function that corresponds to fully Curie-paramagnetic systems without short-range correlation $\chi\sim 0$ (as in the high temperature limit.)
+Figure~\ref{fig1}(b) gives an example of the resulting ensemble-averaged one-body spectral function that corresponds to fully Curie-paramagnetic systems with random short-range correlation $\chi\sim 0$ (as in the high temperature limit).
 Notice that it displays many interesting characteristics distinct from results of typical non-magnetic calculations.
-For example, one observes significant smearing in some of the bands with Ni $d$-orbitals (in red), reflecting a shorter mean-free path and lifetime of quasi-particles corresponding to these bands.
-This is evidently from strong scattering against the unordered Ni $\frac{1}{2}$-spins, since particles in the Ni $d$-shell would experience a strong spin-dependent self-energy that varies by a large scale of $U\sim 7$ eV in Eq.~\ref{eq1}.
-In comparison, the scattering of Nd $d$-orbitals (in blue) against the Nd $f$ $\frac{3}{2}$-spins is obviously much less effective due to the rather small $f$-$d$ spin coupling $J\sim0.3$ eV in Eq.~\ref{eq1}.
+For example, one observes significant broadening and smearing in some of the bands with Ni $d$ orbitals (in red), reflecting a shorter mean-free path and lifetime of quasiparticles corresponding to these bands.
+This is evidently from strong scattering against the unordered Ni $\frac{1}{2}$ spins, since particles in the Ni $d$-shell would experience a strong spin dependent self-energy that varies by a large scale of $U\sim 7$ eV in Eq.~(\ref{eq1}).
+In comparison, the scattering of Nd $d$ orbitals (in blue) against the Nd $f$ $\frac{3}{2}$ spins is obviously much less effective due to the rather small $f$-$d$ spin coupling $J\sim0.3$ eV in Eq.~(\ref{eq1}).

+Notice that the effects of scattering in our result are strongly momentum dependent.
+For example, around -2 eV the band between $\Gamma$ and Z point becomes very broad, while at the same energy the bands around the M point remain sharp.
+This is in great contrast to the momentum-independent smearing obtained from the DMFT~\cite{Petocchi2020, Ryee2020,Kitatani2020,Lechermann2021,supplementary}, whose self-energy is strictly intraatomic only.
+Our approach on the other hand accounts for the \textit{interatomic} self-energy associated with the essential short-range correlation of interest in this study.